KevCaz/KevCaz.github.io/content/notes/R/applyOutputs.md

 R> df0 <- data.frame(v1 = letters[1:3], v2 = 1:3)
 ```

-And let's assume I need to convert all columns, irrespecive of their class, to
+And let's assume I need to convert all columns, irrespective of their class, to
 columns of character strings (this example is somewhat contrived, but
 illustrates well the issue).
 As passing `df0` to `as.character()` is clearly not
 the solution: